 A conversion is completed when the result of the conversion is transferred into the data result registers, ADRH and ADRL.
-This is indicated by the setting of the COCO bit.
-An interrupt is generated if AIEN is high at the time that COCO is set.
+This is indicated by the setting of COCO.
+An interrupt request is generated if AIEN is set at the time that COCO is set.